What Planes Did Japanese Use In Pearl Harbor

 The Aichi D3A, codenamed "Val" by the Allies, was the primary dive bomber of the IJN during the early years of World War II.
 Designed by Aichi Tokei Denki, this aircraft was a monoplane with fixed landing gear, which was an unconventional design at the time but contributed to its stability during steep dives.
 The "Val" had a crew of two: a pilot and a rear gunner who operated a 7.7mm machine gun for defense.

 The D3A was instrumental in the attack on Pearl Harbor, responsible for inflicting heavy damage on ships and infrastructure.
 Its ability to deliver precise strikes from high altitudes made it a formidable weapon against stationary targets like battleships.
-The "Val" carried a 250 kg (550 lb) bomb for its primary attack and smaller bombs for secondary targets or strafing runs.
+Even so, the "Val" carried a 250 kg (550 lb) bomb for its primary attack and smaller bombs for secondary targets or strafing runs.
 Its performance at Pearl Harbor underscored the effectiveness of dive bombing tactics in naval warfare.

 Nakajima B5N "Kate" Torpedo Bomber